 Description: Gets the effective enforcement for volumes of the specified type.
 The effective enforcement is determined by resolving any conflicts between the policy enforcement type and the script enforcement type.
-The script enforcement type overrides the policy enforcement type; if the script enforcement type is inherit, string Query.GetVolumePolicyEnforcement(string volumeType)
+The script enforcement type overrides the policy enforcement type; if the script enforcement type is inherit, the policy enforcement string Query.GetVolumePolicyEnforcement(string volumeType)